microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

     <img src="screenshots/single-vertical.png" width=500 alt="VerticalSingle pane mode on a foldable device">

-- `SinglePane` - always shows one pane, regardless of any window features and the orientation
+- `SinglePane` - always shows one pane, regardless of window features and orientation

 This table explains when one 🟩 or two 🟦🟦 panes will be shown for different pane modes and device configurations: